jonasbn/til/wtf/play_around_with_wtf.md

 ## Indicating timezones

-None of [the examples](https://github.com/senorprogrammer/wtf/tree/master/_sample_configs) contain cities with multipart names.
+None of [the examples](https://github.com/senorprogrammer/wtf/tree/master/_sample_configs) contain cities with multipart names for the [clock module](https://wtfutil.com/posts/modules/clocks/).

-If you want to specify cities with multipart names, the timezone parameter has to use underscore instead of space.
+If you want to specify cities with multipart names, the timezone parameter has to use underscore (`_`) instead of space.

 ```yaml
 clocks: